 Festivals and Programs in the First Month of Autumn

-You can choose from many things to do in September:
+You can choose from many things to do in September.

-The weather is usually still very warm and sunny in September with daily temperatures in the 20ies (Celsius).
+The weather is usually still very warm and sunny in September, with daily temperatures in the 20ies (Celsius).

 A couple of widely popular festivals mark the end of summer and the beginning of autumn in the Hungarian capital:

-Gala Concerts in the Duna PalotaDates in September (Bp., Zrínyi utca 5.
-1051) : 02, 09, 16, 23, 30 at 20.00
+See more details!Dates in September (Bp., Zrínyi utca 5.
+1051) : every day at 20.00

 Enjoy a unique show demonstrating Hungary’s versatile folk and music traditions.